-Other than the above, there are no other significant IFRSs and amendments that were effective for the first time for the financial year beginning on 1 January 2022.
+Other than the above, there are no significant IFRS Accounting Standards and amendments that were effective for the first time for the financial year beginning on or after 1 January 2023.

-2. Application of new and revised International Financial Reporting Standards ("IFRSs") (continued)
+2. Application of new and revised International Financial Reporting Standards ("IFRS Accounting Standards") (continued)